Richard Friske: Career

 Friske entered politics during the 1968 United States presidential election, when he served as a campaign organizer for George Wallace’s presidential campaign.
 After appearing on a local Traverse City television station to promote Wallace, he was recruited by the far-right John Birch Society.
 Friske wrote letters to the Petoskey News-Review opposing the Civil Rights Act of 1964 and school desegregation.

-On November 3, 1970, Friske was elected to the Michigan House of Representatives where he represented the 106th district from January 13, 1971 to December 31, 1972.
+On November 3, 1970, Friske was elected to the Michigan House of Representatives where he represented the 106th district from January 13, 1971, to December 31, 1972.
 He defeated 10 candidates in the primary, and won because of extensive support from the John Birch Society outside the district despite his views on race and social issues being highly controversial.
-In his campaign literature, he claimed to be a World War II veteran failing to reveal he had served as a German soldier fighting for the Third Reich.
+In his campaign literature, he claimed to be a World War II veteran, without revealing that he had served as a German soldier fighting for the Third Reich.

 While serving in the Legislature, Friske supported natalist policies towards the middle-class and population controls for welfare recipients, which he claimed would take the form of abstinence-only sex education.
 He spoke of the need to "curb the growth of the drone population that weakens our society" He also accused Governor William Milliken of complicity in an “international satanic conspiracy planned for this nation and the world.”
 He favored religious right policies and opposed abortion rights, the 26th Amendment, and police reform.
 He alleged that the U.S. public education system had been taken over by socialists.
-He claimed that between “72 to 80 percent” of the U.S. economy had been taken over by Communists as a result of a deliberate conspiracy by Presidents John F. Kennedy, Lyndon B. Johnson, and Richard Nixon.
+He claimed that “72 to 80 percent” of the U.S. economy had been taken over by Communists as a result of a deliberate conspiracy by Presidents John F. Kennedy, Lyndon B. Johnson, and Richard Nixon.
 He also argued that they had deliberately prolonged the Vietnam War in order to raise U.S. taxes by supplying North Vietnam through the Polish People's Republic, and that the war could be won in six months.

 In 1972, Friske was defeated in the Republican primary for the same position.
 That same year, Friske ran unsuccessfully for the United States House of Representatives seat representing Michigan's 10th congressional district as an American Independent.
 Friske went on to be defeated in two more Republican primaries for the Michigan House of Representatives seat representing the 106th district in 1974 and 1976.

-Political Donations
+Political donations

 In 1999, Friske donated $1,000 to the Ku Klux Klan's former Grand Wizard David Duke's campaign in the 1999 Louisiana's 1st congressional district special election.